Prak2210/RenderLogs/README.md

 #### Java Spring Boot Framework

-Reason I chose Spring Boot for this was, I would not have to waste a lot of time configuring the environment.
+I chose Spring Boot for because I would not have to waste a lot of time configuring the environment.
 It created all for me.
 I just had to worry about configurations and tests.
 Also, Annotations by spring make loading env variables and configuring unit tests very easy.
-Application requirements are smaller right now but considering if in future, we need more features we can leverage other Spring Boot capabilties.

 #### Structure
 Application has following structure: